 - 1/4 goes to the program Mentors, and each Mentor's individual share is based solely on anonymous ratings received from the Alumni.
 This incentivizes Mentors to take an active role in each cohort's success.

-- 1/4 of the Pool Returns go to the Local Leaders for their efforts in organizing, building, and running the local cohort.
+- 1/4 of the Equity Collective Returns go to the Local Leaders for their efforts in organizing, building, and running the local cohort.

-- 1/4 of the Pool Returns go to the Founder Institute, which provides operating capital for the business.
+- 1/4 of the Equity Collective Returns go to the Founder Institute, which provides operating capital for the business.

 Why Shared Equity?

-There are several main benefits to the Founder Institute's Shared Equity Collective model.
+There are several benefits to the Founder Institute's Equity Collective model.